tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * What were some financial processes that are becoming obsolete or no longer exist today?

-* How has technology accelerated the change in the finance world over the last 20+ years?

 ---

 ### 9. Student Do: Rip Van Winkle Thought Exercise (10 min)